 Chinese New Year was nearly two months ago, so I realize that this post is completely untimely.
 However, nobody ever said that it has to be Chinese New Year to eat this stuff so here I am… with some disclaimers.

 First of all, “cake” is a very loose term for this dessert, as it’s not a cake in the Western sense (made with wheat flour and butter). 烤年糕 (kao nian gao) is made with glutinous rice flour, the same kind in mochi, which results in its chewy texture.
 I know the prospect of chewy cake will freak some people out but it’s not really cake.
 There just isn’t a better term for it.
 Also, the title of the recipe is prefaced with “baked” because traditionally, there are also steamed and fried versions of nian gao.

-Lastly, I wish this was a family recipe that has been handed down for decades and laced with memories of my grandmother making this with me or something.
+I *wish* this was a family recipe that has been handed down for decades and laced with memories of my grandmother making this with me or something.
 Nope.
-My mom found a recipe in the newspaper, I compared it to versions I found online, made it a few different ways, and decided on this combination.
-There are probably better recipes out there but if you’re looking for something simple, this works.
+My mom had clipped a recipe from a newspaper stashed away, and I compared it to versions I found online.
+I experimented a couple times and decided that I liked this version the best.
+It’s simple and classic, easily adaptable, and perfectly essential for your lunar new year celebration!

 Recipe: Baked Chinese New Year Cake (烤年糕)